Updated: October 2014

 - Increases the number of circulating red blood cells which carry oxygen.
 This increases the baby’s capacity to send oxygen around the body.

 This transfer of blood volume from placenta to lungs takes place over a number of minutes following birth.
 Textbooks will tell you 3-7 minutes, but I have felt cords pulse for longer than that.
 While these changes take place, oxygen continues to be provided by the placenta until the baby is ready to begin breathing.
 Stem cells are also transferred into the baby during this time.
 There is a theory, and some evidence that these cells play an important role in repairing any damage caused during birth.
 They may actually protect against cerebral palsy!
 Dr Mercer discusses this in more detail here.
+You can read my opinion on ‘cord’ blood collection in this post.

 Most babies will initiate breathing quickly after birth and premature clamping of the cord will not have any immediately noticeably effects.
 The baby’s circulation will adjust to direct the smaller blood volume to the important organs.
 The effects of a reduced blood volume will be subtle but present (see the above Cochrane review).